anacarmela/sally-legal-assistant/README.md

 ## Significance of the Study

 Justice delayed is justice denied.
 One of the reasons why the impoverished are afraid to seek legal remedy is the notion that litigation is expensive and the procedure can be bureaucratic.
 As an alternative, they seek the help of public affairs shows which is not the right avenue to air concerns and to protect individual rights and privacy.
-The chatbot aims to help legal researchers by gathering the narrative of the client's complaint, and by utilizing a ranking algorithm with the legal knowledgebase, it generates a report recommending relevant jurisprudence, statutes, and other legal bases.
+The transcription tool aims to help legal researchers by gathering the narrative of the client's complaint, and by utilizing heuristics and ranking algorithms to assess whether or not it merits an actionable case which will be placed in a report that will be forwarded to competent legal providers.